If you were looking for the kissing trope, see Lip-Lock Sun-Block.

 - Digimon Adventure usually uses only one or two voice actors to say something in crowd shots; the rest of the scene is completely silent.
 In the Saban dub, on the other hand, they usually got a handful of voice actors for those scenes, which resulted in the crowd scenes sounding more natural, although harder to hear the "important" facts.

-- Pokémon got it easy with the titular Mons.
-Since they only say their names or unintelligible noises (generally the former in the dub), all they (the dubbers) had to do was play with how they (the Mons) used the syllables of their names.
+- Pokémon got it easy.
+Since Pokemon only say their names or unintelligible noises (generally the former in the dub), all the dubbers had to do was play with how the Mons used the syllables of their names.
 Of course, some of them have the same name (Pikachu being the best-known example), which means no dubbing of their lines has to be done at all.

 - Notably, the 4Kids dub didn't make much of an attempt to make the lips match, which was even lampshaded in a dub-only scene of one episode.
 There WERE a few renamings here and there (Lorelei in the games became Prima in the dub) which were mostly done to avoid making a couple lines too much longer than the original.